Updated June 6, 2022

 - Enter only the number, do not include the “ID:” at the beginning.

-CHROMEBOOK LOANER PROGRAM If you lack the equipment to access the internet for meetings, classes, Blackboard Learn, the library — please consult your instructor about possible equipment access.
+CHROMEBOOK LOANER PROGRAM If you lack the equipment to access the internet for meetings, classes, Blackboard Learn, the library — please visit the Chromebook Loaner Program page.

 Keep Learning with Blackboard!